-Rev. William Barber is reviving MLK’s poor people’s campaign.
+Reverend William Barber is reviving MLK’s poor people’s campaign.
 He got arrested the first day of protests.

 — NewsChannel 5 (@NC5) May 14, 2018

-In total, hundreds of people were arrested across seven states and Washington, DC.
+In total, hundreds of people were arrested across seven states and Washington.
 According to the Associated Press, most of the arrests were for blocking traffic.
-But protesters in the nation’s capitol were unconcerned with being arrested.
+But protesters in the nation’s capital were unconcerned with being arrested.
 “Somebody’s hurting our people and it’s gone on far too long,” they sang while police officers ordered them to disperse.
 “We won’t be silent anymore!”